MP Estate Planning UK

 Beneficiaries: Who Pays?

-Using a death duty calculator or estate tax checker can help executors and beneficiaries understand their potential liability and plan accordingly.
+Using our inheritance tax checker can help executors and beneficiaries understand their potential liability and plan accordingly, reducing the risk of unexpected bills or disputes within the family.

 Calculating Your Inheritance Tax Obligations

-To navigate the complexities of inheritance tax, it’s essential to break down the calculation process.
-Calculating inheritance tax involves several key steps, including valuing the estate, understanding the nil rate band, and identifying potential deductions.
+To navigate the complexities of inheritance tax, it helps to break down the calculation into clear steps.
+There are three main elements: valuing the estate, understanding the available nil rate bands, and identifying potential deductions and reliefs.

 Valuing the Estate

-The first step in calculating your inheritance tax is to determine the total value of the estate.
+The first step in calculating your potential IHT liability is to determine the total value of the estate at the date of death.
 This includes:

 The Nil Rate Band Explained